osi1880vr/prompt_quill/README.md

 # Install

-to run this thing you need to decide which brand you like most, than you got to setup a vector store and start playing with it.
+to run this thing you need to decide which brand you like most, then you got to set up a vector store and start playing with it.

 If you did download a snapshot from civitai you have to run the Qdrant vectror store.
 A docker compose file you will find in the docker folder